 This is another question in caring for a child with chickenpox that worries parents: is it possible to walk with a baby with chickenpox?

-During the period when the child is contagious, walking is not recommended.
-But if the parents are sure that the baby will not contact anyone (for example, if you live in a private house), then you can go for a short walk.
+During the period when the child is contagious, walks are not recommended.
+But if the parents are sure that the baby will not have contact with anyone (for example, if you live in a private house), then you can go for a short walk.

 We list the important conditions for walking: